Basic Explanation

 first compute \(\mathcal{O}_F\), which can be quite costly.
 Therefore my Sage script memoizes its

-computation of \(\mathcal{O}_F\) using the pickle
+computation of \(\mathcal{O}_F\) using the pickle module.

 The source code is available